writechoiceorg/rocketlawyer/pages/ux-component-events.md

-This guide is designed to help Rocket Lawyer partners easily integrate the RocketDoc interview process into their web applications.
+This guide is designed to help Rocket Lawyer partners easily integrate the RocketDocument Embedded UX interview process into their web applications.
 This guide provides detailed instructions on configuring the component, handling custom events during the interview process, and customizing the UI with CSS.
-By following this documentation, developers can seamlessly embed and manage the RocketDoc UI, ensuring a smooth user experience while aligning with their brand's look and feel.
+By following this documentation, developers can seamlessly embed and manage the RocketDocument UI, ensuring a smooth user experience while aligning with their brand's look and feel.

 ## Package Overview

-The RocketDoc package provides a streamlined solution for integrating the RocketDoc interview process into partner websites with minimal effort.
-By including a single JavaScript file, partners can easily embed the RocketDoc UI component into their web pages, allowing users to seamlessly conduct interviews.
+The RocketDocument package provides a streamlined solution for integrating the RocketDocument interview process into partner websites with minimal effort.
+By including a single JavaScript file, partners can easily embed the RocketDocument UI component into their web pages, allowing users to seamlessly conduct interviews.

 Here is how to implement the integration: